HR-CMGT/MGDD-unity/README.md

 #### More game objects!
 - Create a prefab for the asteroid in exactly the same way as for the enemy ship
 - You can even use the **Move script** for the asteroid
-- Create the player ship, add the rigidbody2d and the boxcollider2d
+- Create the player ship, add a Rigidbody2D and a Boxcollider2D
-- Experiment with the shape of the boxcollider2d
+- Experiment with the shape of the Boxcollider2D
 - Add the **Player script** to the player and run the game

 #### Collisions